rnjhnd/java-design-patterns-portfolio/12-prototype-design-pattern/animal-registry-system/README.md

-# Animal Prototype Manager
+# Animal Registry System

 A Java implementation of the **Prototype Design Pattern** for efficient animal creation and management.
 This project demonstrates how to use prototype objects to create new animal instances without the overhead of complex initialization.

 ## 📋 Overview

-The Animal Prototype Manager allows you to create different types of animals (Sheep, Cow, and Horse) using pre-configured prototypes.
+The Animal Registry System allows you to create different types of animals (Sheep, Cow, and Horse) using pre-configured prototypes.
 Instead of creating new animal instances from scratch each time, the system clones existing prototype objects, making animal creation more efficient and consistent.

 ## 🏗️ Architecture